HangingBallsack/Notes/INF226_notes.md

   - Read balance R
 - Attenuation:
   - Alice wants Bob to transfer her some money
-  - Alice has a (D,W,R) capability to her own account
+  - Alice has a (D, W, R) capability to her own account
   - Alice creates a new (D) capability to her account and transfers it to Bob

 The creater of a capability should be able to revoke it.